f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 Scenario
 ~~~~~~~~~

-As applications are moved to your production environment, they are secured with F5 Application Security Manager (ASM), and each have a well-defined security policy.
-The policies deployed have been tested, tuned, and are currently part of automated build process for deployment.
-Amongst other protections, an ASM policy filters all inbound requests for attempts to inject a null byte character from ever reaching the protected web servers.
+When applications are moved to your production environment, they are secured with F5 Application Security Manager (ASM) with a well-defined security policy for each application.
+The policies deployed have been tested, tuned, and are currently part of an automated build process for deployment.
+Amongst other protections, an ASM policy filters all inbound requests that attempts to inject a null byte character from ever reaching the protected web servers.

 In general, this protection is well advised and does not cause issues for most of your customers.
 However, it has recently come to the attention of your business representatives that the policy is blocking traffic from one of your most important business partners.
 This partner uses automated scripts to scrape your current inventory.
-A bug in the partners scraping code is adding extra characters to each request which is violating ASM’s policy.
+A bug in the partners scraping code is adding extra characters to each request which is violating the ASM’s policy.
 The business team would like your security team to disable this protection, so that it no longer causes issue for an important partner.

 Restraints
 ~~~~~~~~~~~

-The following restraints complicate this request from the business:
+The following restraints complicate this request from the business team:

 - In ASM, the change to relax protection for null byte injection attacks is a global policy setting, and it is enforced across all requests for all users.
 Disabling this protection weakens your security policy at a more global level than you are comfortable.
 - This baseline policy is deployed across a number of applications and is ingested by the DevOps team when deploying new applications.
 The impact of a policy modification may have broader impact than intended.
-- Your security and compliance teams run routine scans of your applications looking for vulnerabilities which can be exploited.
+- Your security and compliance teams run routine scans of your applications looking for vulnerabilities that can be exploited.
 By modifying the policy on a global basis, you are certain to get notifications and audit findings for a number of applications.

 Requirements